NathanLib/Tripset/final/readme.md

 The packages.json file contains a list of all the packages required to run our project.
 NPM can read this and install all the required packages for us!

+*You can ignore the message :* <br/>
+"found 2 high severity vulnerabilities <br/> run `npm audit fix` to fix them, or `npm audit` for details" <br/>
+*This comes from the version selected for MongoDB.
+However, if you are using the latest version, CODIO cannot launch the application!*

 ## Step Three
 Type *(all as one line)* the following command: <br/>
 **mongoimport --db tripset --collection profiles --drop --file admin.json --jsonArray**